top of page

 or lead a small circle every Tuesday.

-You do not need an office, a studio, or a shop.
+You do not need an office, a studio, or a shop for that.

 Eden provides spaces